 - Alessandra Ponte (Université de Montreal)

-This event is a part of Automated Landscapes, a long-term collaborative research initiative on the implications of automation for the built environment, launched in 2017 by Het Nieuwe Instituut, directed by its Research Department, and presented in the exhibition WORK, BODY, LEISURE in the Dutch pavilion at at the Biennale Architettura 2018.
+This event was a part of Automated Landscapes, a long-term collaborative research initiative on the implications of automation for the built environment, launched in 2017 by Het Nieuwe Instituut, directed by its Research Department, and presented in the exhibition WORK, BODY, LEISURE in the Dutch pavilion at at the Biennale Architettura 2018.
 The project addresses the contemporary emergence of distinct types of spatial configurations and conditions engendered and afforded by automation.
 The initiative is also part of OMA’s current research and development on data centers and the countryside.

 Het Nieuwe Instituut